Georgia Wrongful Death Attorneys

 Factors that can influence the length of your case include delays in gathering evidence and the complexities of the wrongful death claim.
 If an agreement cannot be reached pre-trial, a wrongful death claim will be heard in front of a jury.
 This process can take significantly longer than a settlement, but may be necessary or appropriate under certain circumstances.

 The best way to learn how long your wrongful death claim may take is through a complimentary review from one of our Atlanta wrongful death attorneys.
 Our wrongful death team will review your case and help you determine the next steps on the legal claims process.

 CAN YOU SUE AN ESTATE FOR WRONGFUL DEATH?

 If a now-deceased person was responsible for an accident that resulted in harm or death to someone else, that person’s estate can be sued for damages.
 So too can individuals, corporations, government entities, and any other party responsible for the loss of life.

+It is not uncommon for multiple parties to share liability for the same wrongful death.
 During the investigative process, we work to identify all liable parties and to hold each accountable for the damages they have caused.